Lejio/System-Bot/Design.md

 2. How often they participate in events.
 3. Tokens and Coins.
 Both obtained through leveling up and playing games.

+When bot initializes, and the choose command is used, it creates a channel that only contains the role buttons.
+Need to implement role chat and vc generation.

+Guild profile for each guild that invites the bot.

+Central db that contains all the users and where their pokemon account is located.

+Django web viewer feature.

 # Other features: